A History of Child Labor

-In the late 1700's and early 1800's, power-driven machines replaced hand labor for the making of most manufactured items.
+In the late 1700's and early 1800's, power-driven machines replaced hand labor for making most manufactured items.
 Factories began to spring up everywhere, first in England and then in the United States.
-The owners of these factories found a new source of labor to run their machines — children.
+The factory owners found a new source of labor to run their machines — children.
 Operating the power-driven machines did not require adult strength, and children could be hired more cheaply than adults.
 By the mid-1800's, child labor was a major problem.

-By 1810, about 2,000,000 school-age children were working 50- to 70-hour weeks.
-Most of them came from poor families.
+By 1810, about 2 million school-age children were working 50- to 70-hour weeks.
+Most came from poor families.
 When parents could not support their children, they sometimes turned them over to a mill or factory owner.
 One glass factory in Massachusetts was fenced with barbed wire "to keep the young imps inside."
-The "young imps" were boys under 12 who carried loads of hot glass all night for a wage of 40 cents to $1.10 per night.
+These were boys under 12 who carried loads of hot glass all night for a wage of 40 cents to $1.10 per night.